andreaferretti/neo/README.md

 * matrices and vectors with data on the stack, which can be constructed using the `stackVector` and `stackMatrix` constructors (and which are only valid as long as the relevant data lives on the stack), and
-* matrices and vectors allocated manually on the shared heap.
+* matrices and vectors allocated manually on the shared heap, which can be constructed using the `sharedVector` and `sharedMatrix` constructors, and destructed with `dealloc`.

 ### Why fields are public